oscar-bender-stone/honors-thesis/source/1_introduction.typ

   We will avoid this using a clear separation of the overarching metatheory and object theory, with the former being syntactical in nature.
 To express this separation, we write quotes around the claim itself.]
-I will make this more rigorous in later sections, but this enables a truth checking to be a _flexible extension_ to an information system.
+I will make this more rigorous in later sections, but this means we can build knowledge bases ontop of information systems using flexible extensions.

-// TODO: make sure to talk about FAIR from one of the papers listed!
-Very important!]
-// TODO: merge these two paragraphs!

-// TODO: put this somewhere
-// This is EXACTLY what we want to systematically implement!
+#todo[REWORD as needed + merge with discussions on FAIR.]
-// TODO: find good sources for Kolmogorov complexity Information systems have been extensively studied via _measurements_ in Algorithmic Information Theory (AIT).
+Information has been extensively studied through _measurements_ in Algorithmic Information Theory (AIT).
 The founding idea of AIT is the Minimum Description Length (MDL) principle, that the best definition for an object is the smallest description that describes it.
-This informal definition needs to be refined due to the Richard-Berry paradox, which asks if the following number
-exists: "'the least natural number that cannot be described in less than twenty words.'" @intro_kolmogorov_complexity.
-If such a number exists, this short description contradicts itself, but if no such number exists, then all numbers can be described with less than twenty words.
-To address this paradox, Kolmogorov defined a description as a _program_, and the Kolmogorov complexity of a string as the length of the _smallest program_ that computes that string (see @intro_kolmogorov_complexity).
-This program is defined via a Turing-computable programming language [REWORD], and there is a different constant factor depending on the language, but AIT focuses on the asymptotic complexity.
-Using this notion of information, AIT provides the underlying cause of Gödel's incompleteness theorems, Turing's halting problem, Tarski's undefinability of truth, and more: _not all information can be compressed into a finite description_.
-This view was articulated by Chaitin, who proved that there is a number that can be defined in any programming language but never _fully_ described.
-This number, $Omega$, is the probability that a random Turing machine will halt.
-Specifically, he proved that, by fixing a single program representation, finding the first $N$ bits of $Omega$ is equivalent to determining the halting status of _each_ $N$-bit Turing machine.
-Thus, because there are infinitely many Turing machines, $Omega$ cannot be computably compressed.
-[GOOD TRANSITION.
-Maybe explain that this explains the theoretical reason for the diversityof research?]
+To formalize this idea, Kolmogorov defined a description as a _program_, and the Kolmogorov complexity of a string as the length of the _smallest program_ that computes that string (see
+@intro_kolmogorov_complexity).
+This program is defined via a Turing-computable programming language, and there is a different constant factor depending on the language, but AIT focuses on the asymptotic complexity.
+A cornerstone of this framework is providing the reason underlying cause of Gödel's incompleteness theorems, Turing's halting problem, Tarski's undefinability of truth, and more:
+_not all information can be compressed into a finite description_.
+This view was articulated by Chaitin on information compression.
+He defined $Omega$ as the probability that a random Turing machine will halt and proved that it cannot be compressed computably.
+This result is a major theme in AIT, to address the limits of computation.

+In addition to addressing these limits, Chaitin's results have profound consequences for the nature of mathematics.
+He explains:

+#set quote(block: true)
+#quote[_Mathematics...has infinite complexity, whereas any individual theory
+  would have only finite complexity and could not capture all the richness of the full world of mathematical truth_. @limits_on_reason]

+Chaitin's claim extends beyond mathematics; the extent of research areas are so vast that the idea of a _single_ theory would fail to faithfully reproduce these disciplines.
+The study of the areas _themselves_ is needed to faithfully represent them.
+This has been explored in Béziau's field of Universal Logic
+@universal_logic, where the aim is to study _logics_ and not a _single_ logic.
+In short, Chaitin's result, and the works in Universal Logic and others, demonstrate that research must be represented _flexibly_ as well as faithfully.

+#todo[Explain all claims concretely but concisely, as well as cite other
+  possibilities (e.g., HoTT for logics)!
+And add anything else besides AIT and Universal Logic.
+MAYBE ontologies?]
+The problem with a flexible representation system is precisely _how_ to accomplish this.
+AIT provides asymptotic results on information _measurement_, but does not provide a guide on the fixed representation to use.Chaitin created a LISP variant, designed specifically for the ease of implementation and analysis @chaitin_lisp, but this does not address the faithful representations of other languages.
+Additionally, Universal Logic provides a single definition of a logic, one which can be tedious in extoic logics.
+Each of these issues emerges as an ongoing challenge in physical machines through the proliferation of both practical and academic programming languages.

 // TODO: emphasize that we switch from truth to INFORMATION TRANSER!
 // THAT is what we want in an Trusted Computing Base; GOOD information transfer!
 Also tie in with still maintaining _reliability_ despite not tackling all of truth management.